Thursday, 20 February 2020

 The mixture must hv a pH around 6.0 to 7.0.
 When the pH of gel mixture gets lowered, niacinamide can convert into niacin, another form of vitamin B3 which can cause flushing and redness.

-Click here for Nicinamide vs Niacin
+Click here for vitamin B3: Nicinamide vs Niacin

 Among hundreds of aloe vera plant varieties, only few varieties prove to have wound-healing properties: